Family Financial Philosophy: A powerful estate planning tool!

 Typically, the majority of time is spent in plan design – as much as 80% to 90% – with minimal time devoted to step one, establishing objectives.
 One of the world’s oldest adages may be the reason: follow the money.

 Estate plan advisors are paid only when a plan is implemented.
-For example, an attorney is paid to create documents, an insurance professional is paid when he sells a client a policy, a public accountant is paid to do the tax analysis, a stock broker is paid to handle the securities transactions.
-They are all paid for plan implementation; nobody gets paid to delve into client’s real values and objectives.
+For example, an attorney is paid to create documents, an insurance professional is paid when he sells a client policy, a public accountant is paid to do the tax analysis, a stockbroker is paid to handle the securities transactions.
+They are all paid for plan implementation; nobody gets paid to delve into the client’s real values and objectives.

-But how can an advisors design an effective plan if they don’t understand a client’s objectives?
+But how can an advisor design an effective plan if they don’t understand a client’s objectives?

 In addition to “following the money,” there is also an “advisor bias” created by differing levels of training and expertise.
 Steven Covey, author of “The 7 Habits of Highly Effective People” states it this way, “People see the world not as it is, but as they are.”

 Pose a problem and ask for a solution.
 We are willing to bet, you will get four different solutions, each from a different perspective.

 Because different advisors have different opinions, it’s difficult to know who’s right.
 When this occurs, more often than not, the end result is…NOTHING!
 The client does nothing because he or she isn’t sure who or what is correct.

 This “advisor bias” creates confusion for the primary advisor who’s trying to take responsibility for the estate plan.
 When people become confused by the process, all they want to do is get out of the process…end the conversation…eliminate the anxiety.

 The estate planning process presents many dilemmas, some of which are conflicting objectives in direct opposition to one another.
 These may be: